Conn's, Inc. (CONN) CEO Norm Miller on Q3 2021 Results - Earnings Call Transcript

 Norm Miller

-Good morning, and welcome to Conn's third quarter of fiscal year 2021 earnings conference call.
-I'll begin the call with a strategic overview and Lee will provide additional details on the quarter before turning the call over to George, who will complete our prepared remarks with additional comments on the financial results.
+Good morning, and welcome to Conn's third quarter fiscal year 2021 earnings conference call.
+I'll begin the call with a strategic overview, and Lee will provide additional details on the quarter before turning the call over to George, who will complete our prepared remarks with additional comments on the financial results.
 The economic environment remains extremely fluid as the pandemic continues to impact many communities across the country.

 We believe our conservative operating approach has allowed the company to successfully navigate current market conditions, while also positioning the business to capitalize on our long-term growth opportunities.
-Our home related product strategy and multiple financing options continue to drive strong growth of cash and third-party credit sales, which increased 32.7% year-over-year during the third quarter.
+Our home-related product strategy and multiple financing options continue to drive strong growth of cash and third-party credit sales, which increased 32.7% year-over-year during the third quarter.
 Overall, same store sales continue to be impacted by the underwriting changes we implemented beginning in March 2020 in response to the COVID-19 crisis.
 We believe underwriting changes combined with industry wide inventory shortages in certain product categories reduced year-over-year same store sales by approximately 20% in the third quarter.
-Despite these impacts, I am encouraged by sequential improvement in same store sales.
+Despite these impacts, I am encouraged by the sequential improvement in same store sales.

 Third quarter credit performance reflects the quick and prudent adjustments we made earlier this year to mitigate the potential impacts on our business of high unemployment and economic uncertainty.
-As a result, our credit segment is benefiting from newer, higher quality originations and strong cash collections.
-Since the beginning of our fiscal year, our balance sheet has strengthened significantly as a result of the reduction in the portfolio balance due to the stronger rate of cash collections and higher cash and third party sales.
+As a result, our credit segment is benefiting from newer, higher-quality originations, and strong cash collections.
+Since the beginning of our fiscal year, our balance sheet has strengthened significantly as a result of the reduction in the portfolio balance due to the stronger rate of cash collections and higher cash and third-party sales.
 In fact, we ended the third quarter with the lowest level of net debt as a percent of the portfolio balance in over six fiscal years.
-We also successfully closed on an ABS transaction in October 2020, our first since the onset of the pandemic.
+We also successfully closed an ABS transaction in October 2020, our first since the onset of the pandemic.
 We believe the progress we made during the quarter provides us with significant flexibility to support our business through the COVID-19 crisis.

-During the third quarter, we also continued to invest in our long-term growth initiatives, which include expanding the capabilities of our e-commerce and omnichannel platforms, enhancing our credit platform to extend credit to more customers, while achieving 1,000 basis points of credit spread, and capturing more declined applications for consecrated through third party lease-to-own solutions.
-These actions will not only help our business through the COVID-19 pandemic but will also expand our long term growth opportunities.
+During the third quarter, we also continued to invest in our long-term growth initiatives, which include expanding the capabilities of our e-commerce and omnichannel platforms, enhancing our credit platform to extend credit to more customers, while achieving 1,000 basis points of credit spread, and capturing more declined applications for Conn’s credit through third party lease-to-own solutions.
+These actions will not only help our business through the COVID-19 pandemic but will also expand our long-term growth opportunities.
 In addition, we continue to pursue our geographic expansion strategy and open new showrooms in targeted markets.
-On November 6th, we opened our first Florida showroom in Pensacola and we are excited by the potential the Florida market represents.
+On November 6, we opened our first Florida showroom in Pensacola, and we are excited by the potential the Florida market represents.
 We plan to open a majority of our new showrooms next fiscal year in Florida to leverage our Lakeland distribution center that is scheduled to open in January 2021.

-As you can see, we continue to focus on successfully navigating the COVID-19 crisis, while investing in our business to support future growth opportunities.
+As you can see, we continue to focus on successfully navigating the COVID-19 crisis while investing in our business to support future growth opportunities.
 I want to personally thank all of our associates for their continued dedication during this challenging period.
 On behalf of everyone at Conn's, we remain committed to helping our customers and communities in this time of need.
 So with this overview, let me turn the call over to Lee, who will provide more details on our third quarter operating results.

 Lee Wright

 Thanks Norm.
 I'll start my prepared remarks today looking at our credit operation in more detail.
 Overall, our credit business reflects the successful execution of the prudent credit strategies we implemented in mid March to successfully navigate the impacts of the COVID-19 crisis, while supporting our retail sales with our multiple third-party credit options.
-The strength of cash repayments on outstanding loans within our portfolio is encouraging and continues to exceed the seasonal trends we typically experienced.
-In fact, the third quarter payment rates increased 16.3% year-over-year and represented the best third quarter cash payment rate in over 10 fiscal years.
+The strength of cash repayments on outstanding loans within our portfolio is encouraging and continues to exceed the seasonal trends we typically experience.
+In fact, the third quarter payment rate increased 16.3% year-over-year and represented the best third quarter cash payment rate in over 10 fiscal years.
 We believe the strong internal collection efforts and lower consumer spending are having positive impacts on cash collections within our portfolio.

-As we've stated on our last conference call, we've revised certain of our reage programs in June to be more restrictive and improved the balance of reage accounts within our portfolio.
-As a result, the dollar balance of the carrying value of reage accounts on October 31, 2020, has declined $75.7 million or 17.9% year-over-year and is down by $45.5 million or 11.6% from July 31, 2020.
-In addition, the dollar balance with 60 plus day delinquencies has declined from the prior fiscal year period.
+As we've stated on our last conference call, we've revised certain of our reaged programs in June to be more restrictive and improved the balance of reaged accounts within our portfolio.
+As a result, the dollar balance of the carrying value of reaged accounts on October 31, 2020, has declined $75.7 million or 17.9% year-over-year and is down by $45.5 million or 11.6% from July 31, 2020.
+In addition, the dollar balance of 60-plus day delinquencies has declined from the prior fiscal year period.
 It will take time for overall credit trends to normalize given the severe economic challenges COVID-19 pandemic has caused and the prudent credit strategies we've put in place.
 However, we expect favorable underlying performance within our portfolio to continue to lead to sequentially lower charge offs for the remainder of this fiscal year.

 In addition, accounts originated after March’s underwriting changes have benefited from higher FICO scores and a higher mix of existing customers.
-We also continue to see larger population of higher quality applicants as other prime and near prime lenders have tightened their underwriting standards.
+We also continue to see a larger population of higher quality applicants as other prime and near prime lenders have tightened their underwriting standards.
 As we continue to successfully navigate this challenging and uncertain economic period, we are encouraged by the improving credit trends we are experiencing.
-And on October 31, 2020, our credit spread was 6.4%, representing a 420 basis point improvement from July 31, 2020.
+And on October 31, 2020, our credit spread was 6.4%, representing a 420-basis-point improvement from July 31, 2020.
 We also continue to expand the capabilities and enhance the infrastructure of our credit segment.
-[TJ] joined Conn's in July as the company's Chief Credit Officer and has over 20 years of leadership experience at various prime and near prime consumer finance companies.
-[TJ] is quickly contributing to our success in several credit initiatives are underway to identify opportunities to increase retail sales, while maintaining credit risk.
+TJ joined Conn's in July as the company's Chief Credit Officer and has over 20 years of leadership experience at various prime and near prime consumer finance companies.
+TJ is quickly contributing to our success, and several credit initiatives are under way to identify opportunities to increase retail sales, while maintaining credit risk.

-Capturing more retail sales through our third party lease to own solutions remains an important priority for our teams, and represents a significant opportunity for Conn's and our third party providers.
-We have a strong belief that lease to own sales should be at least 10% of our total retail sales compared to 7.2% in the most recent quarter.
+Capturing more retail sales through our third-party lease to own solutions remains an important priority for our team and represents a significant opportunity for Conn's and our third-party providers.
+We have a strong belief that lease-to-own sales should be at least 10% of our total retail sales compared to 7.2% in the most recent quarter.
 This is especially true now that we are deploying more applications as a result of our tighter underwriting standards.
-We're working with both our existing partner and testing other lease to own providers to achieve this goal, and I look forward to updating investors on our success in the coming quarters.
-Overall, we believe our third quarter results highlight the resiliency and flexibility of our unique credit and retail business model and the ability to de risk our credit business while still supporting retail demand through our diverse credit options.
+We're working with both our existing partner and testing other lease-to-own providers to achieve this goal, and I look forward to updating investors on our success in the coming quarters.
+Overall, we believe our third quarter results highlight the resiliency and flexibility of our unique credit and retail business model and the ability to de-risk our credit business while still supporting retail demand through our diverse credit options.

 So looking at our retail segment performance in more detail.
 Total retail sales declined 7.3% while same store sales declined 10.9% for the third quarter compared to the prior year period, primarily due to the underwriting adjustments we began implementing in mid-March in response to the COVID-19 crisis, and to a lesser extent limited product availability.
 We believe these headline numbers do not reflect the positive underlying trends that are occurring within our retail segment, which include strong year-over-year growth in cash and third party sales, sequential improvements in monthly same store sales throughout the third quarter and 1.2% year-over-year increase in third quarter same store transactions.
 These favorable trends have occurred despite the continued impact on retail sales of tighter underwriting, which we believe combined with industry wide inventory shortages reduced year-over-year same store sales by an estimated 20% during the third quarter.
 We are pleased to see the November same store sales came in better than the third quarter results despite the nationwide COVID-19 resurgence and the continued impacts of tighter underwriting.